thybzi/styledoc/README.md

 ```
 After that, **just open the file with your browser** (use `http://` or `https://`, not `file:///`) and have fun!

 CSS file path can be provided as an URL, or a path relative to current location.
 Note that cross-domain URL loading of CSS file may require a [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) header (e.g. `Access-Control-Allow-Origin: *`).

-#### Configuration:
-See `Configuration` section below.
+For advanced configuration, see *[Configuration](#configuration)* section.

 ### Filesystem/NodeJS way
 In this mode, the tool generates showcase HTML files within the filesystem.
 Browser renders these files faster, because they are "hardcoded" and not formed dynamically.
-Also, if you have PhantomJS installed, you can minimize iframe loading lag and prevent page height changing (see below).
+Also, if you have [PhantomJS](http://phantomjs.org/) installed, you can minimize iframe loading lag and prevent page height changing ([more details](#phantomjs-advantage) follow).
 Required files are loaded via either filesystem or HTTP requests.

 #### Installing: